dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

   res.json({ message: 'Post created!' });
 })
 .catch(error => {
-  res.json({ error });
+  res.status(500).json({ error });
 });
 ```

 It is common practice to return the modified object in a API call as confirmation, but often API's will just return various success codes also to indicate success or failure.
-We're going to return JSON though for now.
+We're going to return JSON though for now, but for the error case we will set an error status code and also return the error.

 🚀 Let's test that this worked: